 [slide 18]

 So what happened there?
 I started to look in literature to see if there are other tissues that are systematically underestimated as well.
-Incidentally, the group that built the Cortical clock saw similar underestimations in their datasets of brain tissues as well.
-They saw that the clock started to underestimate the brain tissues after 60 years old as seen in this Bland-Altman plot.
+Incidentally, the group that built the Cortical clock saw similar underestimations in their datasets of brain tissues, specifically amongst those of older ages.
+They saw that the clock started to underestimate the brain tissues amongst individuals over 60 years old as seen in this Bland-Altman plot.
 The expectation from a Bland-Altman plot is that when the means of the predicted age and actual age against the differences between them, we will see a strong pattern close to 0 if the predictions are accurate.
 Any deviations from 0 show inaccurate predictions.
 I plotted a similar Bland-Altman plot, coloured by disease status, to see the predictive performance of my tissue as well and saw similar deviations.
 This is interesting because Horvath’s clock is trained with some of the brain tissues that they are using, so the common denominator here seems to be the underestimation of older ages.
 They proposed two things that could possibly address this pattern that they are seeing: (1) Horvath’s clock is built without an equal representation of the 0 - 100 years age range across all tissues.
 This means that the predictive ability of the clock is limited by the range of age of the tissues that were used to train it.
 (2) They suggest the possibility of non-linear aging later in life.
 They propose that as we age to later in life, the age-associated CpG sites that are characterised by the clocks slowly reach full methylation or complete demethylation, and thus do not represent the methylation patterns captured by the clocks.

 The Bland-Altman plot for blood is equally interesting as we see all the points concentrated around 0.
 This brings up an interesting idea of looking at tissue-specific effects, as we see here that the aging of blood is more accurately predicted than the other tissues.